Samridhigupta786/metrics_manager/README.md

  # Kubernetes Deployment

- Provided the kubernetes deployment file for the Go Application and ran it on locally on minikube
+ Provided the kubernetes deployment file named as "deployment_metrics_manager.yaml" for the Go Application and ran it on locally on minikube

 # Screen Shots of output from prometheus, grafana and local application run